Monogamy relations for relativistically causal correlations: Results

-As the above establishes that for some relativistically causal correlations, whether two variables are non-locally affected can not be established at the point where a jamming device is turned on, the question then arises, where this may happen.
+\chanfin{We first address the question}, { from which point on information about \chanfin{a jamming effect could even exist.
+We illustrate this with the example of the influence of $X$ and/or $Y$ on $B$.} }

-One possibility is that relativistically causal influences, e.g.\ the influence of $X,X_m$ and $Y,Y_m$ on $B$, only takes shape where $B$ is generated (or at one specific point in the intersection of the future light cones of $(X_m,X)$ and $(Y_m,Y)$ before that).
-This seems to be a somewhat consistent way to explain such correlations in a local way using superluminal influences in Figure~\ref{fig:compass}(a).
-However, such a mechanism can not be the whole story: If the influence really goes from $(X_m,X)$ and $(Y_m,Y)$ via $A$, $B$, $C$ there needs to be a feature in that mechanism that causes that the scenarios in Figure~\ref{fig:compass}(b) allow different correlations, where $Y$ can also affect the correlations of $A,C$ even though in scenario (a) it is closer to $A$ than in scenario (b).
+\chanfin{Firstly,} relativistically causal influences \chanfin{might} take shape where $B$ is generated (or at one specific point in the intersection of the future light cones of $X$ and $Y$ before that).
+However, if a \chanfin{superluminal} influence from $X$ and $Y$ \chanfin{exists only from $B$ on}, (and similarly for $A$, $C$) there needs to be a feature in that { explanation} that causes the scenarios in Figure~\ref{fig:compass} to allow different correlations. {Thus (non-local) information related to the positions of the other parties would need to be available at $B$ as well.}

-Another possible explanation could be that the space time location, where it is determined whether e.g.\ $B$ is affected by the superluminal influences of $(X_m,X)$ and/or $(Y_m,Y)$ is where the future light cones of $(X_m,X)$ and $(Y_m,Y)$ intersect.
-However, with this interpretation there is a possible issue since in case of more than one spatial dimension the intersection of the future light cones of $(X_m,X)$ and $ (Y_m,Y)$ is not a light cone and does thus not have a single point where the information can start to exist, this rather must be a delocalised region.
-Such an explanation seems unnatural as along this whole region there would then be a conspiratorial decision whether the effect of $(X_m,X)$ or $(Y_m,Y)$ should prevail.
-This would thus also require a non-local mechanism that ensures that this happens consistently in this space-time region.
+\chanfin{Secondly,} whether $B$ is affected by the superluminal influences of $X$ and/or $Y$ might be \chanfin{determined} where the future light cones of $X$ and $Y$ intersect.
+However, since for more than one spatial dimension the intersection of the future light cones of $X$ and $Y$ is not a light cone and does thus not have a single point where the information can start to exist, this would be a delocalised region. \chanfin{This means that along this whole region} there would be a (conspiratorial) decision whether the effect of $X$ or $Y$ should prevail: \chanfin{also a rather non-local mechanism would be needed to ensure this.}